Justin King (guitarist)

-Justin King (born June 13, 1979) is an American musician and artist from Eugene, Oregon.
-Currently, King is running a recording studio in Brooklyn, New York called Vinegar Hill Sound as well as doing part-time war photojournalism in places like Iraq and Afghanistan.
+Justin King (born June 13, 1979) is an American musician and artist, from Eugene, Oregon.
+King runs a recording studio in Brooklyn, New York called Vinegar Hill Sound, as well as doing part-time war photojournalism, in places like Iraq and Afghanistan.

 Background and current activities

-King attended Marist High School before attending South Eugene High School.
+King attended Marist High School, before attending South Eugene High School.
 He dropped out of high school as a sophomore and entered the San Francisco Art Institute to study painting.
 He began playing drums and guitar around age 14 and wrote and performed songs with his current bassist, Drew Dresman.
 King began to focus on acoustic guitar at age 19, and in 1999 he released his self-titled album, followed by Opening in 2000.
 In 2001, King recorded "Le Bleu".

 King returned to the US and began construction on his own studio "Blackberry Hill".
-The studio took about two years to complete during which time King toured the country as a solo guitarist opening for James Taylor, BB King, Diana Krall, North Mississippi All-Stars, Al Green and others.
+The studio took about two years to complete during which time King toured the country as a solo guitarist opening for James Taylor, B. B. King, Diana Krall, North Mississippi All-Stars, Al Green and others.
 Just after building Blackberry Hill King recorded another instrumental record, "I-XII".
 Shortly after that King started a band with James West (later replaced by Nadir Jeevanjee), Troy Sicotte (later replaced by Drew Dresman), and Ehren Ebbage (later replaced by Chris Plank).
 The band toured the country for about one year before being signed to a major label record deal with Epic Records in 2006.

 The band recorded the self-titled "Justin King and the Apologies" record at King's Blackberry Hill studio as well as studios in Los Angeles, New York, and San Francisco.
 The band broke up around the end of 2007.

 Le Bleu and various side projects

 In 2001, King released Le Bleu.
 He assembled a new band with longtime friends Ehren Ebbage (lead guitar) and Drew Desman (bass).
 In 2005, drummer James West and was replaced by Nadir Jeevanjee.

 On March 20, 2007, King and his band, after a long struggle, ended their contract with Sony BMG/Epic Records.
 The band released a five-song EP, Fall/Rise, in spring 2007 before resuming touring, which included several performances in South Korea.
 The band's debut album, Justin King and The Apologies, was released on September 28, 2007.

 His Myspace page announced the title of the new album as Humilitas Occidit Superbiam, and it was subsequently released digitally in November 2009.